-Without qualifying our opinion, we draw attention to Note 2.1.2 in the financial report which describes the principal conditions associated the entity's ability to meet its exploration and evaluation commitments with its existing cash reserves and as a result uncertainty regarding the entity's ability to continue as a going concern.
-These conditions indicate the existence of a material uncertainty that may cast significant doubt about the consolidated Group's ability to continue as a going concern and therefore, the consolidated group may be unable to realise its assets and discharge its liabilities in the normal course of business.
-The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the consolidated entity not continue as a going concern.
+We draw attention to Note 2.1.2 in the financial report which describes the principal conditions that raise doubt about the Group's ability to continue as a going concern.
+These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the entity not continue as a going concern.
+Our opinion is not modified in respect of this matter.